 “This isn’t the answer,” Marilyn says.

-So just how can you re-adjust your blood sugar and ditch those cravings?
+So just how can you re-adjust your blood sugar and ditch those sugar cravings?

 Marilyn recommends eating unrefined carbohydrates as part of each meal such as brown rice, millet, oats, rye, spelt and whole-wheat as opposed to ‘white’ carbs including biscuits, pasta, cakes and white bread.